jsipprell/vmod-disco/README.rst

 	BACKEND random.backend()

 Description
-  Selects a random selector in exactly the same way that vmod_directors' `backend()` methods do.
+  Returns a random backend selector in exactly the same way that vmod_directors' `backend()` methods do.